Analogues of Shepherdson's Theorem for a language with exponentiation: Constructing a nonstandard model of and

-The field $\mathbb{R}((t))^{LE}$ and definitions used below are introduced in \cite{vandendries_macintyre_marker:2001}.
+The field $\mathbb{R}((t))^{\LE}$ and definitions used below are introduced in \cite{vandendries_macintyre_marker:2001}.
 Here we only describe the main steps of the construction.
 All the proofs can also be found in \cite{vandendries_macintyre_marker:2001}.

-\begin{remark} In \cite{vandendries_macintyre_marker:2001} the authors use a slightly different terminology: in their paper, an ordered field with an order preserving \textit{homomorphism} between the additive group and multiplicative group of positive elements is called an exponential field, an ordered field with an order preserving \textit{isomorphism} between the additive group and multiplicative group of positive elements is called a \textit{logarithmic-exponential} field. \end{remark}
+\begin{remark} In \cite{vandendries_macintyre_marker:2001} the authors use a slightly different terminology: in their paper, an ordered field with a strictly increasing \textit{homomorphism} between the additive group and multiplicative group of positive elements is called an exponential field, an ordered field with a strictly increasing \textit{isomorphism} between the additive group and multiplicative group of positive elements is called a \textit{logarithmic-exponential} field. \end{remark}